leea/Lagrange/menu/treatments.md

 comments: true
 ---

-I have gained so much from learning the experiences of other patients, and case reports published in medical journals.
-Paying forward, this is a record of all of my medical treatments.
-I hope that someone reading this facing similar illness will find this useful.
+This is the record of all of my medical treatments.
+Having learned a lot from the experiences of other patients, I am sharing this in the hopes that someone facing similar illness finds it useful.

-*This represents only my experience.
+*This represents only my experience, not medical advice.
 Cancer is a disease unique to each individual.
-Your own mileage may vary.*
+Therapies that have worked for me may not work in other situations, and vice versa.*

 **November 2014**